aditya-raj/careers/README.rst

 Compensation
 ---------------
-Being a Peter Thiel funded company, we place a premium on equity participation and not cash salary.
-We encapsulate this as, "Salary to live on; Equity to retire on."
-Basically, we can be competitive with other startups, but not with Google, Facebook or other more established tech companies.
-Then again, our appreciation potential is much higher.
-Our goal is to make the equity in the company as valuable as possible and we want to ensure that everyone is aligned accordingly.
+We place a premium on equity participation and not salary.
+Our belief is,  "Salary to live on; Equity to retire on."
+In fact, we have a hard cap on our salary of $120,000.
+No one in the company makes more than that.

 Tools
 -----